dev-loki/europython2024-python-unplugged-slides/chapter03_summarization.md

 def gather_statistics(books: Iterable[Book]) -> Statistics:
-    """This would solve that, right?"""
+    """This would solve our Problem, right?"""
     all_books = list(books)

     return Statistics(